 The MoKo Universal Foldable Keyboard connects via Bluetooth and has a 110mAh rechargeable battery, which will see you through more than a day (40 hours) of intense typing.
 Charging it back to full, on the other hand, only takes two hours.
 Turning it on and off is also quite intuitive – all you need to do is open and close the keyboard.
 The only considerable downside of the MoKo Universal Foldable Keyboard is that it’s not very sturdy.
 However, when factoring in its price, it’s still an excellent ergonomic keyboard.

 Not sure if any of the keyboards on our list fit your needs?
-If you don’t mind splurging and weird designs, check out the Kinesis Advantage2.
-The Microsoft Wireless Comfort is another great and affordable ergonomic keyboard you can add to your list.
-Finally, if you are a gamer that spends hours playing and clacking away at your keyboard, we recommend you check out the recently announced Dygma Raise ergonomic keyboard.
+The Microsoft Wireless Comfort is another great and affordable ergonomic keyboard you can add to your list, as are the Fellowes Microban and Adesso Tru-Form 150 keyboards.
+If you are a gamer that spends hours playing and clacking away at your keyboard, we also recommend checking out the recently announced Dygma Raise ergonomic keyboard.

 This is our list of the best ergonomic keyboards.
 We’ll update this post with new models once they are released.